ranjan-malav/MorseLight/README.md

   4. Manually decode incoming flashlight messages.
   5. Automatically decode incoming flashlight messages using the camera.
   6. Learn manual decoding by simulating incoming flash for custom messages.

+Source code is public.
+Contact me at ranjan2192@gmail.com if you want to contribute to the project.